wiesnertheresa/wiesnertheresa.github.io/README.md

 I am a postdoctoral fellow in Biophotonics at Université Laval, where I am working on the development of multimodal super-resolution imaging for live-cell imaging using machine learning.
 I completed my PhD in Biophotonics under the supervision of Paul De Koninck and Flavie Lavoie-Cardinal in 2021, where I was interested by the quantitative assessment of synaptic plasticity at the molecular scale with multimodal microscopy and computational tools.
 Before that I completed my master’s degree at Universisté Laval and Université Segalen, in France, and even ealier I did bachelor degree at the University of Perugia, in Italy.

+## Important links

+I recently helped to create a zooniervse project to classify and segment the synaptic protein clusters I imaged.
+Please help us with this task!
+[Here](## List of important publication)

 ## List of important publication

 - Activity-Dependent Remodeling of Synaptic Protein Organization Revealed by High Throughput Analysis of STED Nanoscopy Images [link](https://www.frontiersin.org/articles/10.3389/fncir.2020.00057/full#h5)